-PowAir.co.uk is committed to professional odour neutralisation and is a newly launched site providing the products needed to remove unwanted odour’s from the air permanently.
-Unlike other brands PowAir is not a masking agent but an odour neutralisation agent.
-This is a professional odour removal agent, industrial strength and safe to use around people, pets and plants.
+PowAir.co.uk is committed to professional odour neutralisation and providing the products needed to remove unwanted odours from the air permanently.
+Unlike other brands PowAir is not a masking agent but a true odour neutraliser.
+This is a professional odour removal agent yet it is safe to use around people and animals.

 The complex set of essential oils bind to any odorous molecules rendering them null and inert, therefore completely removing the bad smells and odours from the air.
 For more information on the science of PowAir please click here.